History & Purpose

 We recommend using Chrome, Firefox, Edge, or Safari.

-A stated traveler desire for Alaska's type of products, experiences, and offerings, and - particularly encouraging - stated interest and intent to travel for Alaska and Anchorage specifically all bolstered returns from tourism.
-The community's marketing and promotions efforts before domestic and leisure travelers continue to drive demand through a diverse array of advertising, sales, and earned media efforts.
-As a result, in 2024, Anchorage saw:
+Despite national and international headwinds, the community's marketing and promotions efforts before domestic and leisure travelers continue to drive demand through a diverse array of advertising, sales, and earned media efforts.
+As a result, in 2025, Anchorage saw:

 Net Assets